JEEVANUM/FRT_final_project/README.md

 ### This web based Travel Agency has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

+# Description

+### A travel agency website is essential in today's digital age for several reasons.It serves as an online platform where potential travelers can access a wealth of information about various destinations, accommodations, transportation options, and activities.
+It provides them with the convenience of researching and planning their trips from the comfort of their homes.
+### A travel agency website offers a secure and reliable platform for users to book their travel arrangements.
+It enables travelers to search for flights, hotels, car rentals, and other services, compare prices, and make reservations directly through the website.
+This streamlines the booking process and saves time and effort for both the travelers and the agency.

 **Project Link** -https://travelagencyfrt.z29.web.core.windows.net/